 You might also want to consider stopping in the downtown area of Kailua, located only 5 minutes away, before continuing onto the beach.
 Kailua offers some good restaurants and grocery stores to load up some food, drinks and ice.

-I would advise visiting Kailua Beach Park and Lanikai Beach Oahu earlier on in
+I would advise visiting Kailua Beach Park and Lanikai Beach Oahu

 the day.
 You tend to loose the sunshine in